 And with high marks for versatility and tonal variety, almost any of these guitars can produce a strong metal tone.
 Further, as a long-time consumer and devoted player of the PRS line, I do believe there are some models that are ideal for certain styles and genres.
 In short, some do metal better than others.

 To that end: These are my PRS picks for metal and hard rock.

 Best PRS Guitars for Metal (our top 4 picks)

 A word about pricing

 Note that the SE models are always going to be more affordable than the other PRS lines.
-This is because the SE line was designed to be a more affordable make, since most PRS guitars price in the $2000 - $3000 range.
+This is because the SE line was designed to be a more affordable series, since most Maryland-made PRS guitars are in the $3000 - $5000 range.
 Over the years, PRS has gotten much better about offering a wider range of pricing and selection in their product catalog.